natcap/invest.users-guide/source/en/urban_mental_health.rst

 Summary
 =======

 Nature in urban areas provides important opportunities for recreation and delivers a wide range of physical, social, and psychological health benefits (Bratman et al. 2019; Li et al. 2025).
 The Urban Mental Health Model was developed to address a critical gap in assessing how changes in urban greening may influence population-level mental health outcomes and reduce the societal costs associated with mental disorders.
-Together with other Urban InVEST models, such as Urban Cooling, Urban Flood Risk, Urban Nature Access, and Urban Stormwater, this model expands the Urban InVEST suite by providing spatially explicit estimates of mental health-related benefits, thereby supporting more targeted, equitable, and cost-effective urban greening strategies.
+Alongside other Urban InVEST models, such as Urban Cooling, Urban Flood Risk, Urban Nature Access, and Urban Stormwater, this model expands the Urban InVEST suite by providing spatially explicit estimates of mental health-related benefits, thereby supporting more targeted, equitable, and cost-effective urban greening strategies.

 Introduction
 ============